annaesvensson/yellow-publish/self-review-checklist.md

 # Self-review checklist

-You should always review your own extensions first.
+You should always review your own extension first.
 Please make sure:

 - [ ] repository has the topic `datenstrom-yellow`, [see documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)
 - [ ] repository has the license `GPL version 2`, [see license file](https://github.com/datenstrom/yellow/blob/main/LICENSE.md)
-- [ ] check that extension works with a brand new installation
+- [ ] check that the extension works with a brand new installation
+- [ ] check for consistency, apply the same patterns and standards at all times
 - [ ] check for code security and adherence to our coding standards
 - [ ] check for spelling errors and adherence to our documentation standards
-- [ ] check for consistency, apply the same patterns and standards at all times
+- [ ] do not have features just in case someone needs them later
 - [ ] do not have code comments inside methods and functions, communicate exceptions
 - [ ] do not have more than one extension per repository, communicate exceptions
-- [ ] do not have features in case someone needs them later, communicate exceptions
+- [ ] If there are failing tests in a pull request, fix them until they're passing
-- [ ] do not focus on technical details, but on people and their everyday life

-## Notes

 Our coding standard uses few code comments, mainly for: